article

 Integrity

 Integrity means that data is protected from unauthorized modification or deletion.
-This component of the CIA triad ensures that data is trustworthy and complete.
+This component of the CIA triad helps ensure that data is trustworthy and complete.

 Availability